Issue Symptom

 High-frequency control requests:

-2. How to handle high load in a processing cluster
+2. How to handle high cluster load

-Common performance of high load includes:
+Common symptoms of high cluster load include:

-Message sending delay increases.
+Message sending latency increases.

 Solution: